Welcome to our exciting curriculum!

 Year 5 are exploring economy, cultural diversity and the impact of exploration of the world through 'Slavery'.
 Working with Tissington Hall, they will relate the impact of the salve trade on the history of the local area and the development of ports and docks across the UK.

 Year 6 are journalists gathering content for their Polar Regions and climate change magazine pull out for our local newspaper.
 Looking at the journey of Polar explorers (including some visitors!), they will examine what life is like in the Polar regions and most importantly how our lifestyle can impact on carbon footprints and saving the planet.
-Year 6 are campaigners in the making through 'It's Snow Joke'.
+Year 6 are campaigners in the making through 'It's Snow Laughing Matter'.